wawzat/pa-get-data/README.md

 Data are stored in csv files per sensor similarly to the PurpleAir map download tool.

 ## Operation
-1. Chage hard coded coordinates in bbox variable in get_sensor_indexes()
+1. Change hard coded coordinates in bbox variable in get_sensor_indexes()
 2. Change hard coded yr and mnth in Main
 3. Edit the directory paths as appropriate for your setup
 4. Create a file called config.py in the same folder as the code, with your PurpleAir keys entered as follows: